Cer0espada/data_structures/README.md

 ## Sorts
 - Merge Sort Algorithm on a standard array (Go Slice)
-- Quick Sort Algorithm on s standard array (Go Slice)
+- Quick Sort Algorithm on a standard array (Go Slice)